nedbat/coveragepy/doc/index.rst

 .. _GitHub issue tracker: https://github.com/nedbat/coveragepy/issues
 .. _code repository: https://github.com/nedbat/coveragepy

+Professional support for coverage.py is available as part of the `Tidelift Subscription`_.

 `I can be reached`_ in a number of ways.
 I'm happy to answer questions about using coverage.py.